hajjbbee/Pollinate-HE-Curriculum/replit.md

-# Evergreen Curriculum AI
+# Pollinate - Home Education Curriculum

 ## Overview

-Evergreen Curriculum AI is a homeschool curriculum SaaS platform that generates personalized, AI-powered 12-week rolling curricula for multi-child families.
+Pollinate is a home education curriculum SaaS platform that generates personalized, AI-powered 12-week rolling curricula for multi-child families.
 The platform combines Charlotte Mason, Montessori, unschooling, and project-based learning methodologies to create interest-led educational plans tailored to each child's unique learning profile and local educational opportunities.

 The application serves families in the United States, Australia, and New Zealand, integrating location-based learning opportunities and adapting to regional differences in measurement systems and geographical contexts.